Smart Phone Apple is planning for the launch of a new and improve... | Channels for Pearson+

 Sample Size Determination

 Sample size determination is a statistical method used to calculate the number of observations or replicates needed in a survey to achieve a desired level of confidence and precision.
-In this case, the marketing team needs to determine how many consumers to survey to estimate the percentage of potential buyers accurately, ensuring that the estimate is within three percentage points of the true population percentage.
+In this context, it involves using the estimated proportion of consumers who plan to purchase the new iPhone and the margin of error to determine how many individuals need to be surveyed to ensure that the results are reliable.

 Recommended video: